What Are Normal Estrogen Levels in Men and Women? - Balance My Hormones TRT in the UK

 Reduce stress

-Prolonged stress and lack of sleep can cause fluctuation in your hormone levels.
+Prolonged stress and lack of sleep can cause fluctuations in your hormone levels.
 Therefore, try to reduce your stress level and sleep at least 8 hours at night.

 What are the other effective ways of increasing estrogen?